freeCodeCamp/freeCodeCamp/guide/english/bootstrap/fontawesome-icons/index.md

 ## Font Awesome Icons For Bootstrap

 Bootstrap (from version 4 onwards) have dropped Glyphicon icons font in their latest release.

-Font Awesome Icons provide you with over 675 icons and they come in font format.
+Font Awesome icons provide you with over 675 icons and they come in font format.

 #### How To Use: